sneaXOR/Ghidrautorename/README.md

 - Calculates a confidence score for potential function names.
 - Renames functions in Ghidra based on inferred names.
 - Supports multiple programming languages for source file detection.
-- Natural Language Processing (NLP) integration using NLTK.
+- Optional Natural Language Processing (NLP) integration using NLTK.

 ## How It Works